kinestetika/Calisp/README.md

 ### Example 3

 We have a dataset, but never added any bin identifiers to protein ids.
-We want to compute median values data by bin.
+But we do want to compute median values by bin.
 We add a line for each protein, assigning it to a bin:

 ```